waggle-sensor/update-rabbitmq-users-from-beekeeper/README.md

-# Sync users to RabbitMQ
+# Update RabbitMQ users from Beekeeper

 This is script syncs nodes in Beekeeper to specific RabbitMQ user accounts on a Beehive.
 It is primarily intended to be run as a cronjob.